ankit27kh/QOSF-screening-task/README.md

 Accuracy of the circuit is tested by checking if our output state corresponds to the label state.
 This is done by checking the fidelity of the output state with all 4 label states and assigning the max fidelity state.

+To check the effect on other states, states other than the 4 that were used for training are passed as input to the trained circuit.
+State fidelities are calculated wrt all 16 possible states.
+We can see from the plot that for other states, there is no clear answer.
+All states are likely candidates.
+If we again predict using max fidelity value, we will again get fix states for each input, but it's difficult to see what significance these have.
+We also see same label for two different input states.

 # Results
 From the plots we can see that with increasing layers we achieve 1 state fidelity.
 This means output states are completely same to the label states.